Paul Wellstone: Background and education

 Wellstone was born in Washington, D.C., the second son of Ukrainian Jewish immigrants Leon and Minnie Wellstone.
 His father changed the family name from Wexelstein after encountering antisemitism during the 1930s.
-Raised in Arlington, Virginia, Wellstone attended Wakefield public schools and Yorktown High School, graduating in 1962.
+Raised in Arlington, Virginia, Wellstone attended Wakefield High School and Yorktown High School, graduating in 1962.

 Wellstone attended the University of North Carolina at Chapel Hill (UNC) on a wrestling scholarship.
 In college he was an undefeated Atlantic Coast Conference wrestling champion.
 After his freshman year, he married Sheila Ison Wellstone.
 He graduated with a Bachelor of Arts in political science in 1965, and was elected Phi Beta Kappa.
 In May 1969, Wellstone earned a PhD in political science from UNC.
 His doctoral dissertation on the roots of black militancy was titled Black Militants in the Ghetto: Why They Believe in Violence.

 Early career and activism

 In August 1969, Wellstone accepted a tenure-track position at Carleton College in Northfield, Minnesota, where he taught political science until his election to the Senate in 1990.
 During the 1970s and 1980s, he also began community organizing, working with the working poor and other politically disenfranchised communities.
 He founded the Organization for a Better Rice County, a group consisting mainly of single parents on welfare.
 The organization advocated for public housing, affordable health care, improved public education, free school lunches, and a publicly funded day care center.
 In 1978, he published his first book, How the Rural Poor Got Power: Narrative of a Grassroots Organizer, chronicling his work with the organization.

 Wellstone was arrested twice during this period for civil disobedience.
 The Federal Bureau of Investigation began a case file on him after his May 1970 arrest for protesting the Vietnam War at the Federal Office Building in Minneapolis.
 In 1984 Wellstone was arrested again, for trespassing during a foreclosure protest at a bank.

 Wellstone extended his activism to the Minnesota labor movement.
 In the summer of 1985, he walked the picket line with striking P-9ers during a labor dispute at the Hormel Meat Packing plant in Austin, Minnesota.
 The Minnesota National Guard was called in during the strike to ensure that Hormel could hire permanent replacement workers.

 The trustees of Carleton College briefly fired Wellstone in the late 1970s for his activism and lack of academic publications.
 After his students held a sit-in, the trustees rehired him and gave him tenure.
 Wellstone remains the youngest tenured faculty member in Carleton's history.